 Click Sign out, wait 5 minutes and try again.
 If you do not do this you may go back to the same server and face the same issue.

 If you experience the black screen for several minutes but then successfully access the service, please let us know via the IT Service Status Page that you have been affected by the log-on delay (by logging in and using the 'I'm affected' button); also please include which server you have connected to within the Virtual Desktop (this can be found by following How do I know which server I am on?)

-If you cannot find the WVD-Pool number or the black screen persists please let us know here and select 'Something Broken?' with an approximate time that you were trying to log in and we will investigate further.
+If you cannot find the WVD-Pool number or the black screen persists please log an incident with an approximate time that you were trying to log in and we will investigate further.

 Some software applications read and write large quantities of data to the location in which your data files are stored.
 If this is your M: drive, then this can cause the application to run very slowly when accessed via the Windows Virtual Desktop.
 We recommend that you store a temporary copy of your data files on the desktop and load them from there.

 Important: When you have finished, you must copy your data back to your M: drive (or OneDrive via https://office365.leeds.ac.uk) because files saved anywhere else, such as on the desktop, will be deleted when you sign out (or are signed out due to inactivity).

 There is a known issue with the Photos app affecting opening image files which has been resolved in the upcoming new version.
 As a temporary workaround please try the following:

 Download the image file you wish to view to a suitable location (M or N drive etc.)

 Select Paint (if Paint doesn't show click More Apps and it should be there)